linkeddata/dokieli/README.md

 Research](https://github.com/csarven/linked-research) initiative and principles, and provides features and interactions for scholarly communication.
 Its architecture is progressively enhanced such that dokieli based articles are accessible anywhere from a Line Mode Browser to Firefox Nightly.
-Article or annotations can be `curl`ed and dereferenced to get the complete content in HTML and RDF.
+Articles and annotations can be `curl`ed and dereferenced to get the complete content in HTML and RDF.